a-s-g93/neo4j-runway/docs/_pages/api/graph_data_modeler.md

         successful models will be appended to the model_history.
 Model generation will use the same prompt for each generation attempt.
-By default 1 user_corrections : Union[str, None], optional
+By default 1 corrections : Union[str, None], optional
-        What changes the user would like the LLM to address in the next model, by default None use_yaml_data_model : bool, optional
+        What changes the user would like the LLM to address in the next model, by default None max_retries : int, optional
+        The max number of retries for generating the initial model, by default 3
+    use_yaml_data_model : bool, optional
-        Whether to pass the data model in yaml format to the generation prompt.
+        Whether to pass the data model in YAML format while making corrections, by default False
-        This takes less tokens, but differs from the output format of json.
-By default False
+    use_advanced_data_model_generation_rules, optional
+        Whether to include advanced data modeling rules, by default True
+    allow_duplicate_properties : bool, optional
+        Whether to allow a property to exist on multiple node labels or relationship types, by default False enforce_uniqueness : bool, optional
+        Whether to error if a node has no unique identifiers (unique or node key).
+        Setting this to false may be detrimental during code generation and ingestion.
+By default True

     Returns
     -------